Baggage

 it in the first place.
 With that in mind, try to avoid zippers where

-and dirt, they have a habit of sticking or failing completely.
-If
+dirt, they have a habit of sticking or failing completely.
+If you can't

-you can't avoid them, look for double zippers or the `self-repairing'
+avoid them, look for double zippers or the `self-repairing' style.

 Handlebar Bags

-However, they are very convenient for keeping light items, like brevet
+for brevet riding.
+However, they are very convenient for keeping light

-If lightly laden they don't affect the handling too much.
-However,
+laden they don't affect the handling too much.
+And if light and easily

-they do block your sight of the front wheel, which may be a disadvantage
+However, they can block your sight of the front wheel, which may be

-when riding in a group.
-Also, they cause the front wheel to flop around
+a disadvantage when riding in a group.
+Also, they cause the front wheel

-when stopped, which can cause a parked bike to fall.
-They are also
+to flop around when stopped, which can cause a parked bike to fall.

-difficult to fit if you use STI levers or very narrow handlebars.
+They are also difficult to fit if you use STI levers or very narrow

 Getting specific, the waterproof Ortlieb